alph-a07/mapfit/README.md

 ## 🤝 Contributing

 MapFit welcomes contributions!
 Join in to enhance the project, whether by transitioning from local storage to cloud storage or by adding exciting features.
+Frontend devs are welcome to work on the responsive design(Currently ideal for desktops).

 ## 🎓 Credits